jamesweakley/flaker/README.md

 1) The `API_AWS_IAM_USER_ARN` used to permit Snowflake to assume the AWS role that can call the AWS API gateway
 2) The `API_AWS_EXTERNAL_ID ` used to restrict the scope of the above user to our specific api integration

-### Step 4 - Update the AWS infrastructre to trust the Snowflake user
+### Step 4 - Update the AWS infrastructure to trust the Snowflake user

 Back on your local command line, run:
 `serverless deploy --region ap-southeast-2 --snowflake_user_arn <API_AWS_IAM_USER_ARN from step 3> --snowflake_external_id <API_AWS_EXTERNAL_ID from step 3>`

 Wait for the stack to update successfully.

-### Step 5 - Create the external function in Snowflake
+### Step 5 - Create the external functions in Snowflake

 Run the following SQL:
 ```